 Being married to a photographer, you’d think I wouldn’t get to take many pictures, wouldn’t you?

-not so.
-The husband doesn’t ‘do’ point-and-shoot compact camera’s, and it’s simply not practical to take a gurt big camera and lenses when you’re just walking the dog or off to the woods or to play cricket.
-Consequently, much of our day to day family images in my mahoosive iPhoto archive are taken by me.
+Not so.
+The husband doesn’t ‘do’ point-and-shoot compact cameras, and it’s simply not practical to take a gurt big SLR and lenses when you’re just walking the dog or off to the woods or to play cricket.
+Consequently, much of our day-to-day family images in my mahoosive GooglePhotos archive are taken by me.

 For me, a compact camera is a must.
 I have an SLR, and I know how to use (most of) it.
-But for me, you can’t beat a camera that will slip into your pocket and come with you everywhere.
+But I don’t think you can beat a camera that will slip into your pocket and come with you everywhere.

 So when Canon offered me the chance to try out the new Powershot A3400 I was only too happy to do so.
 Particularly as we were off to Disney, and the use of a camera that hadn’t been dropped in a rockpool recently would probably be more reliable.